camenduru/ai-creator-archive/README.md

 #### links.txt format

 ```
-models should be PyTorch safetensors format if not please convert with this https://github.com/camenduru/converter-colab
+Models should be PyTorch safetensors format if not please convert with this https://github.com/camenduru/converter-colab
-each line must contain one link or magnet
+Each line must contain one link or magnet

 ├── https://huggingface.co/username/modelname
 └── https://civitai.com/models/0000